-Senior Deputy County Clerk Ana De Castro Marquiz said the Elections Office has 30 days, until July 2, to verify the signatures.
+Senior Deputy County Clerk Ana De Castro Maquiz said the Elections Office has 30 days, until July 2, to verify the signatures.

 If the valid signatures meet the threshold, the initiative may be placed on Board of Supervisors agenda for certification as early as June 28; the supervisors will then either adopt the initiative or place it on the Nov.
 8 election ballot.

 The BenitoLink Internship Program is a paid, skill-building program that prepares local youth for a professional career.
 This program is supported by Monterey Peninsula Foundation AT&T Golf Tour, United Way, Taylor Farms and the Emma Bowen Foundation.

 Help us bring on more interns!
 As a local nonprofit news organization, BenitoLink needs community support to continue developing important local programs like our youth and Latinx intern training program.
 You can keep it going strong by going to our BenitoLink donation page.